sayeb12/Isd-chapter-4/README.md

 ---

-**Q: Imagine you're a project manager planning to improve a worldwide supply chain system.
+**Question - 6: Imagine you're a project manager planning to improve a worldwide supply chain system.
 Your goal is to pick the best IT project.
 Integrate and prioritize essential factors to ensure smooth integration across all their global operations.**

 **A:**
 To pick the best IT project for a global supply chain, I would prioritize the factors in this order: